rng-guy/NFSMWBartender/README.txt

 ── ■ │ 1 - WHAT DOES THE "BASIC" FEATURE SET DO? │ ■ ──────────────────────────────────────────────

 The "Basic" feature set LETS YOU CHANGE (per Heat level)
- • how quickly and at what (maximum) distance from cops the red "BUSTED" bar fills,
+ • how quickly and at what distances from cops the red "BUSTED" bar fills,
  • how quickly the green "EVADE" bar fills once all cops have lost sight of you,
  • at what time interval you gain passive bounty,
  • the maximum combo-bounty multiplier for destroying cops quickly,